ArnavGoel03/Power-grid-analysis/README.md

 ## Baseline Model

-For our baseline model we restricted ourselves to a small but meaningful feature set:
+We start with a **Linear Regression** baseline because it is simple, fast to train, and easy to interpret.
+As a baseline, it gives us a clear “minimum bar” for performance, and it helps us see whether our features contain any usable signal before moving to more flexible models.

+We restricted the baseline to a small but meaningful feature set to avoid overfitting and to keep the model aligned with what would realistically be known early in an outage: a proxy for local demand/urbanization (`POPDEN_URBAN`), an economic proxy for grid investment and structure (`RES.PRICE`), the type of event (`CAUSE.CATEGORY`), and seasonality effects (`MONTH`).

+Our feature set:

 - `POPDEN_URBAN`
 - `RES.PRICE`
 - `CAUSE.CATEGORY`
 - `MONTH`

-We dropped rows where `OUTAGE.DURATION` is missing and used a single scikit learn `Pipeline`:
+Additionally, ee dropped rows where `OUTAGE.DURATION` is missing.

+To make the model usable on messy real data, we fit everything inside a single scikit-learn **Pipeline** with a **ColumnTransformer**:

-- Numerical features (`POPDEN_URBAN`, `RES.PRICE`, `MONTH`)
+- Numerical (quantitative) features (`POPDEN_URBAN`, `RES.PRICE`, `MONTH`)
-  - Imputed with the median
+  - Imputed with the median : To handle missing values robustly
-  - Standardized with `StandardScaler`
+  - Standardized with `StandardScaler` : So that the regression coefficients are on a comparable scale
 - Categorical features (`CAUSE.CATEGORY`)
+  - Nominal feature
   - Imputed with the most frequent category
   - One hot encoded
+  - Allows the model to learn different baseline duration shifts for each cause type.

-We then fit a `LinearRegression` model and evaluated on a held out test set.
+We evaluated this model on a held out test set.

 - **Baseline RMSE**: about **6,404** minutes
 - **Baseline R²**: about **0.165**

-The model captures some signal but leaves most of the variation in outage duration unexplained, and errors are still very large in absolute time.
-This motivated us to engineer additional features and move to a more flexible model.
+This indicates modest predictive ability as the model explains about 16.5% of the total variation in outage duration and makes relatively large prediction errors in absolute time.
+Thus, the model captures some signal but leaves most of the variation in outage duration unexplained which motivated us to engineer additional features and move to a more flexible model.

 ---